pivotal-cf/docs-pks/vsphere-nsxt-cluster-objects.hbs.md

 iaas: vsphere-nsxt
 ---

-This topic describes the vSphere VMs and NSX objects created by VMware Tanzu Kubernetes Grid Integrated Edition (TKGI) when you create a Kubernetes cluster.
+This topic describes the vSphere VMs and NSX objects created by {{  vars.product_full }} ({{ vars.product_short }}) when you create a Kubernetes cluster.
 When you delete a Kubernetes cluster, Tanzu Kubernetes Grid Integrated Edition removes these objects.

 For information about creating a Kubernetes cluster using Tanzu Kubernetes Grid Integrated Edition, see [Creating Clusters](create-cluster.html).
 For information about deleting a Kubernetes cluster using Tanzu Kubernetes Grid Integrated Edition, see [Deleting Clusters](delete-cluster.html).